department-of-veterans-affairs/vagov-content/pages/family-member-benefits.md

     links:
       - url: /health-care/family-caregiver-benefits/comprehensive-assistance/
         label: Program of Comprehensive Assistance for Family Caregivers
-        description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, find out how to apply for health care benefits and other support.
+        description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, learn how to apply for health care benefits and other support.
       - url: https://www.caregiver.va.gov/
         label: VA Caregiver Support Program
         description: Access training, educational resources, tools, and advice to help support you in caring for a Veteran family member.